Overall Exhibit Guidelines:

 Check In, Show, and Check Out Dates and Times

 1. Any animal not checked in at the appropriate time will not be allowed to exhibit at this year’s fair.
-Any poster not checked in during this time will be exhibited but will receive a green ribbon only.
+Any poster not checked in during this time will be exhibition only.

 2. Exhibitors are required to tear down their own pens and clean up surrounding area.